 Many women have problems with sex at some stage in their life.
 Here's a look at some forms of female sexual dysfunction (FSD) and advice on where to get help if it affects you.

-According to the Sexual Advice Association, sexual problems affect around one-third of young and middle-aged women, and around half of older women.
+According to the Sexual Advice Association, sexual problems affect around 1 in 3 of young and middle-aged women, and around 1 in 2 of older women.

 To identify the reasons behind sexual dysfunction, both physical and psychological factors have to be considered, including a woman's relationship with her partner.

-Loss of desire, or lack of sex drive, affects some women at certain times of life, such as during pregnancy, after having a baby, or times of stress.
+A reduced sex drive (loss of libido), affects some women at certain times of life, such as during pregnancy, after having a baby, or during times of stress.
 But some women experience it all the time.

-A lack of sex drive can have a range of physical or psychological causes, including:
+A loss of libido can have a range of physical or psychological causes, including: